solita/solita.github.com/_posts/2015-09-23-goodbye-classpath-java-9.md

 So, as you can see, new keywords being added: module, requires, exports.
 I hope you haven't used them as variable names ;) Unfortunately, it seems current build of JDK 9 does not yet process the module keyword, so we have to wait a bit further to really play with it.

+There's also a host of new j* tools coming up, for example jlink linker, that links modules together, and jmod tool for packaging modules in a bit of jar-like format.
+These are mostly for IDE vendors to worry about, but expect to see/create ANT and Maven plug-ins at some point for build automation.

-The endorsed/extension mechanism has been removed - so any earlier hacks that rely on lib/ext folder will stop working.
+Folder structure inside jdk will change, and the endorsed/extension mechanism has been removed - so any earlier hacks that rely on tool jar locations or lib/ext folder will stop working.
 So this will be fun time for IDEs and application servers, but there's still plenty of time to prepare of course ;)

 ## What else is there?